aarontrom/friendica/doc/API-Friendica.md

 * `attendmaybe`

-To remove an activity, prepend the verb with "un", eg. "unlike" or "undislike" Attend verbs disable eachother: that means that if "attendyes" was added to an item, adding "attendno" remove previous "attendyes".
+To remove an activity, prepend the verb with "un", eg. "unlike" or "undislike" Attend verbs disable each other: that means that if "attendyes" was added to an item, adding "attendno" remove previous "attendyes".
 Attend verbs should be used only with event-related items (there is no check at the moment).

 #### Parameters